teal-finance/garcon/README.md

 See the [low-level example](examples/low-level/main.go).

-The following code can be replaced by the high-level function `Server.RunServer()` presented in the previous chapter.
-The following code is intended to show that the Teal.Finance/Server can be customized to meet specific requirements.
+The following code can be replaced by the high-level function `Garcon.RunServer()` presented in the previous chapter.
+The following code is intended to show that the Teal.Finance/Garcon can be customized to meet specific requirements.

 ```go
 package main